-In the large documents involved in Impact Assessment (IA), there is often much useful data and the final conclusions are often sensible.
+In the large documents involved in assessments of environmental effects (AEE), there is often much useful data, and the final conclusions are often sensible.
 However, it can be difficult for readers to see how the data actually leads to the conclusions or supports the recommendations offered.

 This workshop shares two sets of tools collectively called 'Organized Reasoning'.
-The first provides a structured sequence of steps to help organize your thinking and your argument ('argument' in this context means 'a series of reasons leading to a conclusion, targeted for a specific audience').
-The second shows how to better present arguments in the written text of your documents.
-Assessments are complex documents and using the tools of argument can make them easier for audiences to understand - and easier for authors to write!
+The first provide a structured sequence of steps to help organize your thinking and your argument ('argument' in this context means 'a series of reasons leading to a conclusion, targeted for a specific audience').
+The second show how to better present arguments in the written text of your documents.
+Assessments are complex documents and using the tools of argument can make them easier for audiences to understand.
+And easier for authors to write!

-The workshop shows how IA documents contain common errors in their arguments and weaknesses in their writing.
-Participants will assemble evidence and reasoning for several different kinds of argument found in IAs.
-We practice steps and introduce computer-based tools, that show how to bring improved arguments into technical report writing.
-We discuss how people have implemented these steps in their IA practice.
-Participants learn a revised approach to planning, preparing and writing technical material that they can use immediately on the job to write stronger cases in their IAs.
+The workshop shows how AEE documents contain common errors in their arguments and weaknesses in their writing.
+Participants will assemble evidence and reasoning for several different kinds of argument found in AEEs.
+We practice steps, and introduce computer-based tools, that show how to bring improved arguments into technical report writing.
+We discuss how people have implemented these steps in their AEE practice.
+Participants learn a revised approach to planning, preparing and writing technical material that they can use immediately on the job to write stronger cases in their AEEs.
 The workshop includes opportunities for discussion and practice.
 You'll receive a handout documenting the main ideas.
-Lunch is provided.
-Participants will be limited to 16 people.
+Lunch will be provided.